13 Great Spraygrounds and Splash Pads in Atlanta for Kids

 Duluth Town Green Fountain — Duluth

-Kids can frolic for free at this fountain, which is the centerpiece of Duluth's town green.
+Kids can frolic for free at this fountain, the centerpiece of Duluth's town green.
 With a massive spout in the middle shooting two stories in the air and smaller spouts surrounding it, the fountain has something for everyone's water preferences.

 East Roswell Spray Ground — Roswell